By Caryn Lipson

 But more rigorous is not the same as sufficient.
 What follows is a close reading of a saline-placebo controlled trial, examining what it actually showed, what it did not and could not show, and where its key finding no longer applies.

-The trial “Efficacy, immunogenicity, and safety of a quadrivalent inactivated influenza vaccine in children aged 6–35 months: A multi-season randomized placebo-controlled trial in the Northern and Southern Hemispheres” by Pepin et al. (2019), tested VaxigripTetra, a Sanofi quadrivalent influenza vaccine, in healthy children aged 6 to 35 months.
-VaxigripTetra is not marketed in the United States; it is approved in the European Union, South Korea, Taiwan, and other markets across Asia and Latin America, including Israel.
-The full study and its regulatory record are publicly available.
+The paper, “Efficacy, immunogenicity, and safety of a quadrivalent inactivated influenza vaccine in children aged 6-35 months” by Pepin et al. (2019), tested VaxigripTetra, a Sanofi quadrivalent influenza vaccine, in healthy children aged 6 to 35 months.
+VaxigripTetra is not marketed in the United States; it is approved in the European Union, South Korea, Taiwan, and other markets across Asia and Latin America, including Israel.1

-- The trial, using a saline placebo, ran from March 2014 to July 2016 over four influenza seasons.
+- The trial used a saline placebo and ran from March 2014 to July 2016 over four influenza seasons.

-- The authors concluded that the vaccine halved the incidence of mild flu among trial participants for any strain type: 50.98% and 68.4% for vaccine-similar strains.
-However, this applies only to relative risks, not absolute risks.
-The table below shows what the numbers look like in absolute terms:
+- The paper reported that the vaccine halved the incidence of flu among trial participants.
+That figure describes the relative reduction.
+The table below shows what the numbers look like in absolute terms, which is what actually matters for a parent making a decision:

-- Overall efficacy was shown, but against the B/Victoria strain, it came up short on both measures: efficacy was not statistically demonstrated, and the antibody response was lower than the comparator.
-The paper itself acknowledges this:
+- The trial also illustrates how a conclusion can outrun its own data.
+Against the B/Victoria strain, the vaccine came up short: efficacy was not statistically demonstrated, and the antibody response was weaker than the comparator.
+The paper acknowledges this directly:

 “Efficacy of IIV4 against the B/Victoria strain will have to be established in further studies.”

-Yet the conclusion claims additional protection from the extra B strain regardless:
+Yet the conclusion claims protection from both B strains regardless:

-“By including a second B-lineage strain, IIV4 should provide additional protection beyond IIV3, irrespective of which B lineage circulates during a given season or region.”2
+“By including a second B-lineage strain, IIV4 should provide additional protection beyond IIV3, irrespective of which B lineage circulates during a given season or region.”

-- Safety and reactogenicity (reactions to the injection): The investigators concluded that both arms were similar except for injection-site reactions:
+- The investigators concluded that the vaccine and placebo arms were similar except for injection-site reactions:

-- Solicited and unsolicited reactions: “Solicited reactions were collected by parents and legal guardians, and unsolicited adverse events were recorded by investigators.”
-This means that for unsolicited adverse events (the category meant to catch anything unexpected), a parent first had to notice something, decide it was serious enough to contact the trial site, and an investigator then had to decide that it was worth recording.
-It does not provide a tabulation of how many events occurred but of how many events were actually recorded.
+- How reactions were collected matters.
+Parents reported expected reactions at home from a fixed checklist for 7 days.
+For anything unexpected, a parent first had to notice something, decide it was serious enough to contact the trial site, and an investigator then had to decide it was worth recording.
+The data reflects how many events cleared those hurdles, not how many events occurred.

-- Hospitalization: The trial could show no benefit for severe disease: hospitalizations were equal, three in each arm, far too few to detect a difference either way.
-Hospitalization is the outcome that matters most for a parent weighing this decision, and the trial was never sized to address it.
+- The trial showed no benefit for severe disease.
+Hospitalizations were equal, three in each arm, far too few to detect a difference either way.
+Hospitalization is the outcome that matters most for a parent making this decision, and the trial was never designed to address it.

-- The trial was stopped at the first interim analysis, a pre-planned check of the data partway through the trial, once efficacy was demonstrated, at 5,806 children enrolled instead of the planned 8,536 (about 68% of the intended population).
-Stopping a trial early at its most favorable result is a known source of inflated efficacy estimates.
-Early stopping also cut the safety database by roughly 2,700 children.
-Rare adverse events that would have appeared in that population were never captured.
+- The trial was stopped early once efficacy was demonstrated, at 5,806 children enrolled instead of the planned 8,536.
+Stopping a trial at its most favorable point is a known source of inflated efficacy estimates: the result captures the best-case snapshot rather than the full picture.
+Early stopping also meant the safety database was smaller than planned.
+Adverse events that may have appeared in the remaining enrollment were never captured.

 Footnotes